devkmsg/Resume/resume.md

 ## Summary

 Driven Systems Administrator seeking a new opportunity.
-Strong leader with exceptional analytical and problem solving skills with the ability to work under pressure.
+Strong leader with exceptional analytical and problem solving skills and the ability to work under pressure.
 Innovative thinker with interests in automation and scripting.

 ## Skills
 ### Hardware